westonphillips/WP-polaris-github-lab-java/README.md

       enabled: true
 ```

 5. From the Polaris UI, [create an application](https://polaris.synopsys.com/developer/default/polaris-documentation/t_gs-app-superuser) and assign SAST and SCA subscriptions.
-Note: application name must match what is defined in the workflow, e.g. polaris-github-lab-java ← **replace my name with your name**
+Note: application name must match what is defined in the workflow, e.g. polaris-github-lab-java
 6. Create a new workflow. _GitHub → Project → Actions → New Workflow → Setup a workflow yourself_ **Milestone 2** :heavy_check_mark:

 ```